SidB16/ENG4000-Team-A-F/README.md

 ### Beta Release

 ### [System Health Reporting Application](http://webdashboard-env.eba-kz9hmne2.us-east-1.elasticbeanstalk.com/)
-Beta release of the system health reporting component of this project.
+By [Siddharth Bhardwaj](https://github.com/SidB16), this is the Beta release of the system health reporting component of this project.
 Shows the website built in the beta release of this solution.

 ### [Beta Design](docs/gate5/Beta.md)
 Beta Release Context, Current status of design, and Roadmap for Final Release